Multi-Sensory HMI for Human-Centric Industrial Digital Twins: A 6G Vision of Future Industry: DT with Human Presence in Future Industry: Challenges and Requirements

 \subsubsection{Security and privacy}

-As 6G will, with its ubiquitous coverage and massive twinning, connect all things and people with each other, and carry massive data that describe them comprehensively and in detail like never before, it also raises concerns in security and privacy to an unprecedented level.
-On the one hand, enhanced security measures must be taken to guard the user data unauthorized accesses and malicious operations by an non-trusted person or third party.
-On the other hand, the user data also need to be protected from possible inappropriate exploitation by the trusted ones, such like the industrial verticals.
+With its ubiquitous coverage and massive twinning, 6G will connect everything and everybody with each other, carrying massive data to comprehensively describe them in more details than ever before.
+However, it also raises security and privacy concerns to an unprecedented level.
+On the one hand, enhanced security measures must be taken to guard the user data from unauthorized access and malicious operation by the non-trusted.
+On the other hand, the user data also must be protected from inappropriate exploitation by the trusted such like the industrial verticals.
 For instance, the General Data Protection Regulation (GDPR) of European Union prohibits a handful kinds of data processing that can leak the user identity or lead to discrimination, with only a few exceptions under very strict rules.
 How to exploit human-specific data in DT systems (especially those with DTs of humans), while staying aligned with such regulations, must be taken into consideration when designing the HMI.